Bally : Double Up

 Double Up removed the special game that was the only changing feature on the last few Mystic Lines machines, and instead toyed a feature that was standard on all these game types - the score multiplier.

 The first Mystic Lines machine, Border Beauty, offered double scoring in one or more of the four color zones on the bingo card.
 The rest of the games offered double/triple scoring.
 Double Up introduced 1/2X to 4X scoring, but it was under player control.

 Before shooting the third ball, the player could chose a color to double score using a button on the foot rail.
 One of the other colors would drop to "one half".

-Double-double was a little harder, to get this lit, you needed to be playing the red letter game.
-When a red letter game started, one or more of the colors would start at double, and the button on the foot rail could be used to advance these colors to "double double", which created the highest possible single payout of any bingo machine.
+Double-double was a little harder.
+The easiest way to get this lit was to to be playing a red letter game.
+When a red letter game started, one or more of the colors would start at double.
+The button on the foot rail could be used to advance these colors to "double double", which created the highest possible single payout of any bingo machine.

 mystic lines gamesFirst appearing on Border Beauty, this new game type took the section scoring idea from the magic screen games and got rid of the in-line scoring that had been on every bingo up until now.

 While they were at it, they removed five holes from the playfield, and decided four colors (red/yellow/green/blue) were better than three.

 |Mystic Line Home Position||Mystic Line Winner|